Mitch98k/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+You would use class components over function components whenever you are adding to a program that already uses class components.
+Instead of reconfiguring it to all use function components, it is faster and easier to just use the class compoents.

 - [ ] Name three lifecycle methods and their purposes.

+The render method acts similarly to a return statement.
+It's purpose is to render the data you have to the DOM.
+The componentDidMount method acts a lot like the useEffect hook.
+It is used for api calls and event listeners.
+The componentWillUnmount method is used to take away the data used by the componentDidMount method whenever the user goes to a different page.
+This makes it so that if they come back to the page and the componentDidMount brings back the data, it isn't doing it when there is already data left over, which saves a lot of memory.

 - [ ] What is the purpose of a custom hook?

+A custom hook allows us to keep our code DRY.
+Instead of writing the same code (such as handleChanges) over and over in many different components, we write it once and then import it into all the components that use it.

 - [ ] Why is it important to test our apps?

+Testing our apps is important because it helps catch errors and bugs that we might miss through our manual testing.
+It also help catch bugs created when another person works on code we did and potentially messes something up.

 ## Project Set Up